yichx/yichx.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth year undergraduate student in Computer Science at USTC.
-My current research interests include various areas about trustworthy machine learning, like secure federated learning systems, secure recommender, etc.
+I am a fourth year undergraduate student in School of the Gifted Young at University of Science and Technology of China (USTC).
+My current research interests include various areas about trustworthy machine learning, like secure federated learning systems, secure recommender, etc. I am looking for a Ph.D. position.

 Education
 ======